January 29, 2017 – Tarrytown, NY

 I took a walk between the two rock formations to check the place out.

 From the top of Raven Rock, I could see White Plains and Hawthorne through the trees.
 I had fun scrambling up there and then climbing back down.
 What a cool place this was.
 I had never been here before nor do I remember hearing about it.
 When we were done climbing around, we headed back up Raven’s Rock trail and proceeded north on Perry Road.

 As we walked along Perry Road, there was a green fence that paralleled the trail.
 When the fenced turned left, so did we.
-Using this unmarked road, In a few minutes we arrived at Ferguson Lake.
-There are four lakes real close to each other and they are all called Ferguson Lake.
-My guess is that at one time it was one body of water that was dammed off into separate lakes.
-These lakes sit just behind Pocantico Hills School.
+Using this unmarked road, In a few minutes we arrived at Fergusons Lake.
+There are four lakes real close to each other and three are called Fergusons Lake.
+A tripartite lake named for George Ferguson, who had four large icehouses on the lake west of the Pocantico Hills Central School.

 We then walked pass the lake and ended up on Ferguson’s Loop trail.
 After a short while on this trail we saw an open field through the trees.
 We took a short footpath towards it and stopped to admire the scenery.

 We wanted to take a break here, but there was a cow fence keeping us out.
 We walked along the edge of the field and saw a stone wall.
 Here we climbed atop the wall and out onto the field.
 We were right across Route 448 from Stone Barns.
 We found a nice flat rock to sit on and warmed ourselves in the sun.
 We then retraced our steps to the Ferguson’s Loop trail and made a right, now heading southwest.
 We came to another dammed lake (also named Fergusons Lake).